 Reflecting on the steady growth of the data lake during the pandemic, Qubole Solutions Architecture Director Sandeep Dabade, explains, “We, at Qubole, have seen continued growth in terms of onboarding of newer use cases across a majority of our enterprise customers.
 The three driving factors for this have been: a) Need for modernizing and unifying the data platform, b) Faster time to value, and c) Cost.”

 Ashish Kumar, Technical Director at Qubole, agrees and stipulates that the pandemic was the most significant factor that influenced the customers’ decisions on cost and ROI in 2020.
 “Most of the organizations tried to keep a check on the cost; also, ROI was the biggest factor for them.
 For example, India’s leading on-demand food delivery customer migrated a couple of heavy workloads from Snowflake to Presto to save cost.
 Likewise, a London-based media customer tried to cut down on their cost by moving their workloads to Qubole Presto.
 A similar trend was observed among the prospective customers as well, some of the customers choose Qubole on top of their data lake to save cost.”

 The data lakes have become an economical option for many organizations as storing data in a centrally managed infrastructure helped cut down the cost and the number of information silos in an organization making data accessible to users across the enterprise.

-Vivek Sharma, Senior Solutions Architect at Qubole, shares, “Today organizations don’t want to have siloed data and incur data transfer costs for maintaining the copy of data in data lake as well as a data warehouse.
+Vivek Sharma, Senior Solutions Architect at Qubole, shares, “Today organizations don’t want to have siloed data and incur data transfer costs for maintaining the copy of data in a data lake as well as a data warehouse.
 Our customers prefer to have a single platform to derive value from various use cases.
 Moreover, newer or broader use cases are also pushing the adoption of data lakes.”

 Purvang Parikh, a Senior Solutions Architect at Qubole, too believes that data transformation is happening on data lakes instead of data warehouses.”